AWS Security Blog

 |My resources can only be accessed from expected networks.||Resource-based policies||aws:SourceIp

 For the identity data perimeter, the primary condition key is aws:PrincipalOrgID, which you can use in resource-based policies and VPC endpoint policies so that only your identities are allowed access.
-Use aws:PrincipalIsAWSService to allow AWS services to access your resources by using their own identities—for example, AWS CloudTrail can use this access to write data to your bucket.
+Use aws:PrincipalIsAWSService to allow AWS services to access your resources or your networks by using their own identities—for example, AWS CloudTrail can use this access to write data to your bucket.

 For the resource data perimeter, the primary condition key is aws:ResourceOrgID, which you can use in an SCP policy or VPC endpoint policy to allow your identities and network to access only the resources that belong to your AWS organization.